kaoDev/frontend-roles/frontend-engineering.md

 As an engineer 2:

-- You will work on engineering initiatives that drive a larger featureset, while keeping the project maintainable and scalable
+- You will work on engineering initiatives that drive a larger feature set, while keeping the project maintainable and scalable
 - You will spend more time on code reviews which should be respectful, thorough, thoughtful, flexible, and not pedantic
-- You should be able to find painpoints in the codebase and able to propose solutions that are both efficient and understandable
+- You should be able to find pain points in the codebase and able to propose solutions that are both efficient and understandable
 - You will be part of the product development and should propose ideas for improvements